Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 description: Quiz me if you can
 ---

 When we started Ninja Squad, we all agreed to have one day off every week.
-This day would allow us testing new frameworks, learning things, experimenting, building fun stuff.
+This day would allow us to test new frameworks, learning things, experimenting, building fun stuff.
 In our dreams, a great idea would come up from this free time, and we would eventually spend it together building the next big thing.

-We respected that day-off rule from the start, but we must admit that we also spent it doing administrative tasks, preparing trainings, writing blog posts, etc. The next big thing isn't there yet.
+We followed that day-off rule from the start, but we must admit that we also spent it doing administrative tasks, preparing trainings, writing blog posts, etc. The next big thing isn't there yet.

 Or is it? :-)